 After the division had assembled in the Innsbruck area, OKH ordered the formation of a Kampfgruppe under command of General der Gebirgstruppen Feuerstein.
-This battlegroup consisted of elements of the Reichsgrenadier Division “Hoch- und Deutschmeister”, Gebirgsjäger Schule Mittenwald, nine Tiger Tanks and a Flak battalion and they were tasked with keeping the Brenner Pass open for the German Army.
-On the 1 August 1943 "Marschgrüppe Boelke" (Kdr R Gren Rgt HuD), made up of parts of Grenadier Regiment 132, Reichsgrenadier Regiment “Hoch- und Deutschmeister” and 1/Panzerjäger Abteilung 46 marched on the Brenner Pass.
+This battlegroup consisted of elements of the Reichsgrenadier Division 'Hoch- und Deutschmeister', Gebirgsjäger Schule Mittenwald, nine* Tiger Tanks (for information on Tigergruppe Meyer see further below) and a Flak battalion and they were tasked with keeping the Brenner Pass open for the German Army.
+On the 1 August 1943 "Marschgrüppe Boelke" (Kdr R Gren Rgt HuD), made up of parts of Grenadier Regiment 132, Reichsgrenadier Regiment 'Hoch- und Deutschmeister' and 1/Panzerjäger Abteilung 46 marched on the Brenner Pass.

 This was followed by "Marschgrüppe Harrer" (Kdr 2/Artillerie Regiment 96), containing the rest of Grenadier Regiment 132.
 The remaining parts of the Division were moved by rail to the Bolzano area.

 Movement through Italy was only achieved after vigorous negotiations with the Italian authorities.
 The security area for the division now extended from the Brenner right to Trient.
 The troops, either billeted in towns or camping in the field, were warmly welcomed and well treated by the people of South Tyrol which was former Austrian territory annexed by the Italians in 1919.